UtrechtUniversity/yoda/docs/design/metadata-form.md

 *Change - JSON schema’s*
 The YoDa team will develop JSON schema’s.
 No longer XSD's.
-The corresponding XSD will be derived from a community JONS by software that converts JSONS schema to XSD.
+The corresponding XSD will be derived from a community JSON by software that converts JSONS schema to XSD.

 ## Generic implementation
 The metadata form handling is implemented in a generic manner.
-It can be used within several situations/contexts and is used eg. both within the dynamic storage area as well as the vault.
+It can be used within several situations/contexts and is used eg. both within the research storage area as well as the vault.

 In itself the generic metadata form deals with two situations, i.e.
 - an editable form in which users can edit/add metadata to a datapackage